laurreev/watch2gether/watch2gether_architecture.md

 ### The Search Workflow
 1. When a user types a query, `vaporpic.ts` dynamically hits `https://api.themoviedb.org/3/search/multi` (or specific movie/tv endpoints).
-2. If the user clears the search bar, it smartly falls back to `https://api.themoviedb.org/3/trending/all/day` to provide immediate recommendations.
+2. If the user clears the search bar on the **All** or **Movie/TV** tabs, it smartly falls back to `https://api.themoviedb.org/3/trending/all/day` to provide immediate recommendations.
+3. If the user clears the search bar on the **Anime** or **Asian** tabs, it triggers specialized `/discover/tv` queries (filtering by Japanese animation genres or Korean/Chinese/Thai languages) to surface culturally-specific trending content automatically.
-3. The results are parsed and mapped into unified `MediaItem` objects.
+4. The results are parsed and mapped into unified `MediaItem` objects.

 ### Dynamic TV Show Resolution
 Unlike movies, TV shows require deep contextual logic (Seasons and Episodes).
-1. When a TV Show is selected, the frontend instantly calls `getTvSeasons()` to retrieve the array of available seasons.
+1. When a TV Show, Anime, or Asian Drama is selected, the frontend instantly calls `getTvSeasons()` to retrieve the array of available seasons.
 2. When the user changes the Season dropdown, a highly specific call to `getEpisodesForSeason(tmdbId, seasonNumber)` is made.
 3. This populates the UI with actual **Episode Titles** and thumbnails (rather than generic numbers), offering a premium browsing experience without ever touching your Node.js backend.
+4. **Binge-Watching Support**: Once a series is playing, an embedded Season/Episode picker dynamically mounts underneath the video player in `ScreenShare.tsx`.
+This allows the host to instantly switch to the next episode without ever reopening the search menu.

 ## 4. The Vidsrc Streaming Engine